 Altitude – Good name for a café in the Blue Mountains.
 Last food orders at around 3pm, which can be a trap for the uninitiated.
-The ambiance is not quite the same since they moved from next door.
-On the plus side, the breakfasts are great and the Melting Moments are pure heaven (mostly butter and icing sugar).
-Of course sometimes the words just don’t flow smoothly… even after an injection of butter and caffeine.
+On the plus side. the striking, carved wall panels by artist Rob Keen are a joy to behold.
+Food wise, the breakfasts are great and the Melting Moments are pure heaven (mostly butter and icing sugar).
+Of course, sometimes the words just don’t flow smoothly… even after an injection of butter and caffeine.

 Anonymous – I feel I should use a pen name when I work here.
-I’ve yet to enquire about the name, but there are certainly photos of nameless people on the wall.
+I’ve yet to enquire about the reason for the name, but there are certainly photos of nameless people on the wall.

 There are times when I suddenly remember long overdue projects and feel too guilty to order a treat with my coffee.

 Bakery on Wentworth – Famous for its sourdough breads and old-fashioned pies.
 Follow the aroma of fresh bread down Wentworth Street.
 It’s located opposite the local medical centre, so unfortunately GP’s can spot their patients sneaking in for too many carbs and calories.

 Blackheath Bar and Bistro – Wednesday is ‘Dumpling Day’ – $12 for a basket.
 When possible I like to have a view of the inspiring Mt Tomah murals on the back wall.
 They are by the artist Rachel Szalay.

 Blackheath Deli – Since I was writing about Australia in the 1950s the day I came here, a lamington seemed appropriate.
 Very few seats, so only to be used in their quiet periods.

 Blackheath General Store – Be careful when ordering at this café.
 I pointed to a plate of plain scones in a display case and said.
 ‘A flat white coffee and one of those scones please.’
 And look what arrived.
 Well I didn’t like to create a fuss, so I had to eat the lot.